 We contribute to the academic and institutional community at large by donating, supporting in-kind and organizing for groups such as the Saint Paul Public Schools, The Landmark Center , Walker West School, Creative Arts Secondary School, The Twin Cities Jazz Festival, Jazz Central, Piano Fun Competition, The Museum of Russian Art, LOFT Concert Series, Park Square Theater, The New Standards, The City Of Saint Paul, The Jungle Theater, Purple Philanthropy, Twin Cities Mobile Jazz Project, Saint Paul Civic Symphony, The Czech/Slovak Sokol, Saint Paul Conservatory Fundraiser, Bethel Seminary, Nova Classical Academy, Saint Paul College, Metro State University, Lowertown Roots Music Festival, and many more.

-Astrid is administrative lead here at Wells Pianos.
+Astrid is the administrative lead here at Wells Pianos.
 She has a background in music and computer programming.
-Astrid works closely with suppliers and customers alike, and plays an important role in core of our operation.
-Astrid enjoys game night with friends, moderating an online forum, and playing the piano.
+Astrid works closely with suppliers and customers.
+She plays an important role in core of our operation.
+Astrid enjoys game night with friends, moderating online forums, and playing the piano.

 Kieran is the owner of Wells Pianos.
-A native of the Twin Cities, he worked in the piano business for 20 years and managed other shops until he opened Wells Pianos in 2009.
-Kieran chairs the annual Chopin Celebration Concert at the TCPF, sits on the board of the Macalester-Groveland Community Council, is a member of the District Council Transportation Committee and is on the board of the MN Jazz Hall of Fame.
+A native of the Twin Cities, he worked in the piano business for 24 years and managed other shops until he opened Wells Pianos in 2009.
+Kieran chairs the annual Chopin Celebration Concert at the TCPF, sat on the board of the Macalester-Groveland Community Council, and enjoys hosting and sponsoring music events.
 Kieran lives with his family in Saint Paul and enjoys getting out with them as much as he can.

 Sam is a piano technician by trade.
 He has extensive experience in dealer prep of new pianos, and general rebuilding.
 Sam has a background in the USAF as an engineer.
 He lives in Minneapolis, and enjoys time with his daughter, and playing in his band.

-As a school teacher and private piano instructor of 50 years, Dave Carlson is tuned in to the needs of piano teachers and people in institutional communities in MN.
-Dave lives here with his family in the the Twin Cities, and used to enjoy golf when he got the chance.
-Dave has been in the piano business for over 30 years.
-Recently Dave lost some mobility due to cancer.
-The government will not allow him to work part time without losing benefits.
-We are doing what we can to work through the labyrinth of red tape and bureaucratic 'not my job' nonsense at all levels.
-It means a lot to Dave to be here and a lot to us to have him; people with his skill set and experience cannot simply be replaced.
+As a school teacher and piano instructor of 50 years, Dave is tuned in to the needs of piano teachers and institutional communities in MN.
+Recently Dave lost a leg to cancer.
+The government will not allow him to work at all without losing benefits.
+It meant a lot to Dave to be here and a lot for us to have him; people with his skill set and experience cannot simply be replaced.
+Disabled people deserve to work without losing benefits.
 Please write your senator in support of Mr. Carlson.